Edsel Ford II: Career

 Between 1978 and 1980, Edsel ran sales and marketing at Ford Australia.

 As a board member of Ford, Edsel has been active in company affairs and corporate dealer relations.
 He was named president and chief operating officer of Ford Motor Credit Company in 1991, and elected a Ford Vice President in 1993.
 In 2013, Edsel was awarded the Keith Crain/Automotive News Lifetime Achievement Award.
 Long seen as the public face of Ford Motor Company's motor racing efforts, particularly in NASCAR, in May 2019, Edsel was nominated for and won the NASCAR Hall of Fame's Landmark Award.
 His retirement was announced in 2021 and his son Henry Ford III was elected to the board to replace him at the May shareholders' meeting.

 Edsel purchased Pentastar Aviation in 2001.

 Personal life

-Ford is married to Cynthia Layne Neskow and they have four sons: